EPCCed/eidf-docs/docs/services/s3/index.md

 ---

-## Service access
+## Service provision

-To access the EIDF S3 Service, users need to have an EIDF account as described in [EIDF Accounts](../../access/project.md).

 Project leads can request an EIDF S3 Service object store allocation, a portion of the EIDF S3 Service storage allocated for the exclusive use of a project, via the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit).

+To access EIDF S3 Service object store allocation and account information within the EIDF Portal, users need to have an EIDF account as described in [EIDF Accounts](../../access/project.md).

 ---